96jonesa/whominator/README.md

 The spaCy en_core_web_sm model is 432 MB so it may take a while to download.

-The flair named entity reconigzer will download the first time you use either the command-line script or the imported function in Python.
+The flair named entity recognizer will download the first time you use either the command-line script or the imported function in Python.

 # Command-Line Script